viamrobotics/docs/docs/appendix/glossary.md

 A frame represents a coordinate system that is used to describe position and orientation.
 The location of a frame is described in relation to its parent frame using rigid transformations rather than in absolute terms.

-**Frame System**: A hierarchy of frames that are related to one another via coordinate transformations.
+**Frame System**: A hierarchy of frames that are related to one another through coordinate transformations.

 **Model**: A particular implementation of a component type.
 For example, UR5e is a model of the arm component type.